Interactive sculptures for everyone!

 Scribble is an evolution of community lead, public space re-thinking work inspired by SAFESPACESSOTON, CLUBHOUSE, SPACETOCREATE and #RESHAPINGTHESQUARE

-The tracing paper allowed any illustration to be placed upon any space, enabling me to create a visual representation of how we might utilise public space and explore the impact of embellishments and added shapes within these spaces.
+The tracing paper allowed any illustration to be placed upon any space, enabling me to create a visual representation of how we might utilise public space and explore the impact of embellishments and added shapes within these areas.

 The initial iteration utilises custom-fabricated weathering steel, and the initial exhibition of these objects marks the start of their story, there is much more to come…

 Scribble is a metaphor for movement, creativity, and play.
-So, scribble on them (in whatever way that means to you.)
+So, Scribble on them (in whatever way that means to you!)

 These are interactive sculptures for EVERYONE, enjoy!